 24/7, 365 days

-Our volunteers are ready
+Our volunteers are ready to help

 Could you help us during an emergency?
 We're looking for volunteers who can provide practical support to people whose lives have been affected so suddenly and help the emergency response during an incident.
 All ages 18 plus are welcome, no skills needed, just a desire to help others.